Plant FAQs: Dichelostemma Ida-Maia

 What is Dichelostemma Ida-Maia?

-Dichelostemma Ida-Maia, also known as the Firecracker Flower or Firecracker Plant, is a unique and eye-catching perennial that always grabs attention in my garden.
+Dichelostemma Ida-Maia, also known as the Firecracker Flower or Firecracker Plant, belong to the Asparagaceae family, is a unique and eye-catching perennial that always grabs attention in my garden.
 This plant belongs to the Brodiaea family and is native to the western United States, particularly California and Oregon.
 It features tall, slender stems that can reach up to 24 inches, topped with clusters of tubular, bright red flowers with green tips.
 The blooms resemble fireworks, hence the name “Firecracker.”
 They typically appear in late spring to early summer and add a vibrant splash of color to any garden.

 How to Care for Dichelostemma Ida-Maia?